abasile1-tech/flash-card-application/README.md

 # flash-card-app

 ## Description
-This code base creates a general purpose flash card app.
+This code base creates a general-purpose flash card app.

 ## Setting up
 This project was updated to be able to run on Heroku.
 If you would like to run it locally there are a few lines that need to be updated: